montehurd/DockerMatplotlib/README.md

 ![](https://github.com/montehurd/DockerMatplotlib/blob/master/README.gif?raw=true)

+## Run it

+Ensure you have Docker installed.

+Then you can either run it using my Docker Hub tag `montehurd/dockermatplotlib`, or build and run the image locally

+### - From Docker Hub

+`docker run -p 8383:8383 montehurd/dockermatplotlib`

-## Build the image
+### - Build and run image locally

-Ensure you have Docker installed, then run this command from the `DockerMatplotlib` folder to build the Docker image:
+Run this command from the `DockerMatplotlib` folder to build the Docker image:

 `docker build . -t sometag`

-## Run it

-This command starts it exposing a simple Python server on port 8383:
+Then this command starts it exposing a simple Python server on port 8383:

 `docker run -p 8383:8383 sometag`

 ## View the web page

-View the sample graphs web page with this URL:
+Once it's running you can view the sample graphs web page with this URL:

 `localhost:8383/cgi-bin/default.py`

 ## View the page without Docker

 The "Docker-ization" of this graphing code was a learning exercise - a variation of the great Docker tutorial found here: https://docker-curriculum.com

 Assuming you have Python3 installed, the graphs page may also be served up by a simple Python server w/o Docker: